Leon777-coder/blog/blog.md

 VNFD's full name is [ Virtual Network Function Descriptor ].
 A VNFD is a deployment template that describes a VNF in terms of deployment and operational behavior requirements.
 It also contains connectivity, interface, and virtualized resource requirements.
 The VNFD conforms to the GS NFV-SOL 001 specifications and standards specified by ETSI.
 The Virtual Network Function Descriptor (VNFD) file describes the instantiation parameters and operational behaviors of the VNFs.
-It contains KPIs, and other key requirements that can be used in the process of onboarding and managing the lifecycle of a VNF.
+It contains KPIs and other key requirements that can be used in the process of onboarding and managing the lifecycle of a VNF.
 Therefore, if you onboard all your VNFs successfully, then your VNFD should be like this: